Welcome to the Ohio Region’s Instructor Development Page

 The Instructor Development Course

-The ID course covers the various areas of instruction and how instructors can apply them to create a positive learning experience for their students, and helps build a strong foundation of educational knowledge for use when planning and delivering lessons.
+The ID course covers the various areas of instruction and how instructors can apply them to create a positive learning experience for their students and help build a strong foundation of educational knowledge for use when planning and delivering lessons.
 The general information covered in Instructor Development is applicable to all potential NSP instructors, regardless of instructional specialty.

 Instructor Development E-Course